Everyone loves a Starbucks fix—whether a hot coffee to light up the morning or a fruity iced tea to maintain energy on a long summer afternoon.

 Just remember that this drink is vegan as is, and if you want to keep this vegan you can't add regular milk.

 However, soy milk, almond milk, or coconut milk are all good non dairy milk options, and all Starbucks stores should stock them.

 2. Iced Cold Brew

-Usually, it is best to order a Cold Brew Coffee with non-dairy milk and apply the vegan flavorings and add-ons you want.
+This drink is vegan as is, but it is usually best to order a Cold Brew Coffee with non dairy milk (oat milk, soy milk, almond milk, or coconut milk) and apply the vegan flavorings and add-ons you want.